Boule et Bill: Film adaptations

 In 2013, a Belgian-French-Luxembourgish film was released, "Boule et Bill (fr)", based on the comics.
 It stars Franck Dubosc as the father, Marina Foïs as the mother, and Charles Crombez as Bill.
 It was dubbed in different languages.
 The movie received bad reviews, but was commercially successful enough to warrant a sequel "Boule et Bill 2", released in 2017.

 Television adaptations

-Four animated television series based on Boule and Bill were produced:
+Three animated television series based on Boule et Bill were produced: